DO-254 Introduction

 Documenting DO-254 Compliance

-Once acquired from AFuzion and customized on the first project, your DO-254 project will retain the expertise to create, customize and re-use as appropriate on future DO-254 projects.
+Once acquired from AFuzion and customized on the first project, you will be able to create, customize, and reuse your DO-254 project documents as appropriate on future DO-254 projects.
 Note that the DO-254 Planning documents (five documents) can be purchased in either Template form or “Initial Draft” form.

 The Template form option provides the basic templates which you then modify to create an initial draft.
 The Initial Draft option provides for AFuzion to first create initial drafts of all five planning documents using the same template, but adding the customer’s basic product information to create an initial draft; the customer then must finalize this initial draft to create the first versions of these five planning documents.